Physics-informed deep-learning applications to experimental fluid mechanics

 \section{Abstract}

 High-resolution reconstruction of flow-field data from low-resolution and noisy measurements is of interest due to the prevalence of such problems in experimental fluid mechanics, where the measurement data are in general sparse, incomplete and noisy.
 Deep-learning approaches have been shown suitable for such super-resolution tasks.
 However, a high number of high-resolution examples is needed, which may not be available for many cases.
 Moreover, the obtained predictions may lack in complying with the physical principles, \eg mass and momentum conservation.
 Physics-informed deep learning provides frameworks for integrating data and physical laws for learning.
 In this study, we apply physics-informed neural networks (PINNs) for super-resolution of flow-field data both in time and space from a limited set of noisy measurements without having any high-resolution reference data.
 Our objective is to obtain a continuous solution of the problem, providing a physically-consistent prediction at any point in the solution domain.
 We demonstrate the applicability of PINNs for the super-resolution of flow-field data in time and space through three canonical cases: Burgers’ equation, two-dimensional vortex shedding behind a circular cylinder and the minimal turbulent channel flow.
 The robustness of the models is also investigated by adding synthetic Gaussian noise.
-Our results show excellent capabilities of PINNs in the context of data augmentation for experiments in fluid mechanics.
+Furthermore, we show the capabilities of PINNs to improve the resolution and reduce the noise in a real experimental dataset consisting of hot-wire-anemometry measurements.
+Our results show the adequate capabilities of PINNs in the context of data augmentation for experiments in fluid mechanics.